vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Within the lab instructions, you will see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
 The `{your-id}` portion of the suggested resource name is a placeholder.
 You will replace the entire placeholder string (including the `{}`) with your unique value.

-1. Make a note of your unique ID now and then **use the same value through the entire course**.
+1. Make a note of your unique ID.
+You will use the ID value later in this lab.

-    > **Note**: Don't change the date portion of your unique ID each day.
-Use the same unique ID each day of the course.
+    > **Note**: You do not need to change the date portion of your unique ID value if you return to this lab another day.

 #### Task 2: Review How and When to Apply Your Unique ID

-Many of the resources that you create during the labs in this course will have publicly-addressable (although secured) endpoints and therefore must be globally unique.
+Many of the resources that you create for an Azure IoT solution will have publicly-addressable (although secured) endpoints and therefore must be globally unique.
 Examples of resources that require globally unique names include IoT Hubs, Device Provisioning Services, and Azure Storage Accounts.

 As noted above, when you create these types of resources, you will be provided with a resource name that follows suggested guidelines and you will be instructed to include your unique ID as part of the resource name.
 To help clarify when you need to enter your unique ID, the suggested resource name will include a placeholder value for your unique ID.
 You will be instructed to replace the placeholder value, `{your-id}`, with your unique ID.